seapoe1809/Health_server/README.md

     cd Health_server

-Now run Setup of Darna.
+Now install distro module and subsequently run Setup of Darna.
 HI.
 This should also start your Server.

+    pip install distro

     python3 setup_darna.py